interhub/rn-examples/examples/AccelerometerLib/components/lib/react-native-accelerometer-parallax/README.md

 ### Simple Accelerometer animation react-native library for animate translateXY some View RN.

-Library stand by expo-accelerometer and react-native-reanimated.
+Library stand by expo-sensors and react-native-reanimated.
 Now you can see first versions library, but it's going to grow up and more.

 <video width="320" height="400" controls>